Hezi-D/theSchool/README.md

 #My Second Project at Jhon Bryce
-This is a school system . orginized Students Courses and Administrators
+This is a school system . orginized Students, Courses and Administrators